-Our school (led by the Headteacher/DSL or deputy) will do all they reasonably can to ask parents and carers to advise them of any changes regarding welfare, health and wellbeing that they should be aware of before a child returns.
+Our school (led by the Headteacher/DSL or DHT/AHT DDSLs) will do all they reasonably can to ask parents and carers to advise them of any changes regarding welfare, health and wellbeing that they should be aware of during the remote learning, before or at the time a child returns.
 The DSL or delegated staff member, will undertake a risk assessment in respect of any new information received, considering how risks will be managed and which staff need to know about the information.
-This will be recorded on our safeguarding recording system.
+This will be recorded on our school systems.